RNA-FRETools/MASH-FRET/docs/output-files/traces-smart-traces.md

 # SMART trace files
 {: .no_toc }

-SMART trace files are Matlab binary files with the extension `_SMART.traces`.
+SMART trace files are Matlab binary files with the extension `.traces`.
 They are usually found in the main`/video_processing/intensities/traces_SMART` or main`/traces_processing/traces_SMART` analysis folder.

 ## Table of contents
 {: .no_toc .text-delta }